Richard Suart

-Richard Suart (born 5 September 1951) is an English opera singer and actor, who has specialised in the comic roles of Gilbert and Sullivan operas and in operetta, as well as in avant-garde modern operas.
+Richard Suart (born September 1951) is an English opera singer and actor, who has specialised in the comic roles of Gilbert and Sullivan operas and in operetta, as well as in avant-garde modern operas.
 He is probably best known for his numerous portrayals of Ko-Ko in The Mikado.

 Suart has often performed with English National Opera, as well as other opera companies throughout the UK, Europe and North America.
 He has also recorded extensively and performed on the concert platform.

 Biography

-Suart was born on 5 September 1951 in Blackpool, Lancashire.
+Suart was born in September 1951 in Blackpool, Lancashire.
 He was educated at Sedbergh School (1965–69) and later studied at St John's College, Cambridge (1971–74) and the Royal Academy of Music (1974–77).

 He is chiefly known as a stage performer, but his concert work has included baritone leads in Benjamin Britten's Saint Nicolas, and Monteverdi's Vespers, and a song recital of works by Ravel, Ibert and Mussorgsky at the Wigmore Hall in 1979 as well as some concert performances of his operatic roles.

+He appeared at his alma mater, the Royal Academy of Music, in a 1977 production of Menotti's The Consul, supervised by the composer, as John Sorel, alongside Lesley Garrett as the Secretary, conducted by Marcus Dods.
 In 2004 Suart was elected a Fellow of the Royal Academy of Music.

+Suart is married to director and librettist Emma Jenkins.